Diane von Fürstenberg: Political activism

+In 2014, Fürstenberg joined the Ban Bossy campaign as a spokesperson advocating leadership roles for girls.

 In 2016, Fürstenberg designed shirts for Hillary Clinton's presidential campaign.

 In 2019, Fürstenberg launched the #InCharge podcast, on Spotify, with the goal of empowerment for women.
 Podcast guests include Kris Jenner, Elaine Welteroth, Karlie Kloss, Priyanka Chopra, Martine Rothblatt, Teo Wan Lin, among others.

 In popular culture

+In 1998, Fürstenberg published her business memoir, Diane: A Signature Life.
+She later released a second memoir, The Women I Wanted to Be, an autobiography which delved into her personal life and upbringing.

+In 2009, a large-scale retrospective exhibition entitled "Diane von Furstenberg: Journey of a Dress" opened at the Manezh, one of Moscow's largest public exhibition spaces.
+Curated by Andre Leon Talley, it attracted media attention.
+In 2010, the exhibition traveled to São Paulo; and in 2011, to the Pace Gallery in Beijing.

 In 2014, Ovation TV featured The Fashion Fund, a documentary about the CFDA/Vogue Fashion Fund competition.
 Fürstenberg starred alongside Anna Wintour in the program.

 In November 2014, the E! network started airing the first season of reality show House of DVF.
 Contestants on the show performed various tasks and challenges in the hopes of becoming a global brand ambassador for Fürstenberg.
 In September 2015, it returned for a second (final) season.

 In 2024, Disney+ released Diane von Furstenberg: Woman in Charge a feature-length biographical documentary of von Furstenberg's life and business.
 The documentary features interviews with Oprah, Hillary Clinton, Marc Jacobs and other notable artists and designers.
 The documentary received positive reviews.